simonkarman/krmx/features.md

 6. Auto Pause - On unlink/link pause/continue the game
 7. Inactivity - Keep track of inactive players and kick them if needed

-### krmx matchmaking middleware
+### Krmx Matchmaking
+Create a way for clients to discover Krmx servers.

 1. Admin - Move server websocket to a different http path, and have some paths for requesting game status information
 2. Advertise Servers - Have a serverless management system (in AWS) to which servers will advertise that they're running
-3. List - Serverless endpoint at which clients can list available servers
+3. List Servers - Serverless endpoint at which clients can list available servers
-4. Create - Serverless endpoint at which clients can start a new server
+4. Create Server - Serverless endpoint at which clients can start a new server
-5. Health - A http health endpoint to check that a server is still available (polling)
+5. Server Metadata - Add a http metadata/health endpoint on the Krmx server that can be used to verify that a server is still available and what the status of the server is